Romance Novel Book Covers: Tips and 40+ Examples

 Our designers have shared a few specific fonts they love to use for romance covers:

 Font pairing is also essential.
 Titles often use stylish, expressive fonts, while author names and taglines are kept simpler for balance.
-Choosing the right typography not only makes the cover visually appealing but also sets the right expectations for the story inside.
+Choosing the right typography makes the cover visually appealing and sets the appropriate expectations for the story inside.

 Romance book cover design by Miblart